Interactive Simulation Mode

 The interactive circuit simulation mode is also very useful for educational and demonstration purposes, for tuning circuits interactively, and for interactive circuits which you could not otherwise test, e.g., circuits with switches, relays, or microcontrollers.
 TINA has special multimedia components (light bulb, motor, LED, switch, etc.) which respond with light, motion and sound.

-Select the interactive mode required (DC, AC, TR, DIG or VHDL) with the button.
-Press the button.
+Select the interactive mode required with the (DC, AC, TR, Dig) buttons at the top-right corner of the screen.
 The current mode selection can be seen on the button.
-You can also select the required interactive mode with the commands of TINA's Interactive menu.

 Let’s see a few examples.
 All examples work with the demo version of TINA.